Is Gardening Cheaper Than Groceries? Eggplant ROI

 Growing eggplants in an Aerogarden Farm is just slightly profitable in the first year, with a 5.81% ROI!

-It’s a good thing I get a lot of joy out of growing eggplants, because they’re essentially a breakeven crop in the first year due to the heavy cost of powering the Aerogarden Farm.
+It’s a good thing I get a lot of joy out of growing eggplants, because they’re essentially a breakeven crop in the first year.

-Let’s look at year 2.
+Now let’s look at year 2.

 I’m now in my second year of growing the same eggplants and they’re still as productive as ever.